gsoules/AvantElements/README.md

 ---
 #### Checkbox Field Option
-This option lets you treat an element as a boolean (true or false) value that displays as a checkbox on the admin Edit page.
-An element value of zero is considered false, and any other value is considered true.
-When you specify an element using this option, you also provide text to display on the admin and public Show page to indicate whether the value is true or false (the checkbox itself only appears on the admin Edit page).
+This option lets you treat an element as a boolean (true or false) value that appears as a checkbox on the admin Edit page.
+When you save the item, an unchecked element is saved with an empty value, and a checked element is saved with a value of 1.

+The value of 1 is stored in the database to mean true, but you specify what displays on the Show page for achecked element.
+For example you can specify that "Yes" displays for a checked element.
+An unchecked element does not display at all unless you have Omeka configured to show empty element values on the Appearance > Settings page.

+If you configue an existing element to become a checkbox, any existing non-empty values for that element will be considered as true.
+The value 1, as mentioned above, gets set for checked elements when an item is saved.
+Because any not empty value is considered true, when searching for items based on an element's checkbox status, use the `Is not empty` and `Is empty` options to search for checked and unchecked elements respectively.

 ###### Syntax:

 The syntax for each row of the Checkbox Field option is

-    <element-name> ":" <true-value> "|" <false-value>
+    <element-name> ":" <true-value>

 Where:

 * `<element-name>` is the name of an Omeka element.
 * `<true-value>` is the text that should display on the Show page when the value is true.
-* `<false-value>` is the text that should display on the Show page when the value is false.

 ###### Example:
 ```
-Approved: Yes | No
+Approved: Yes
 ```

 ---